 \section{Proposed Method}

 The overall architecture of our \textit{LoGG3D-Net} is presented in~\figref{fig:bl_pipeline}.
 Given a raw point cloud input, a sparse convolution-based U-Net (SparseConv U-Net) is used to embed each point into a high dimensional feature space.
-Then, it uses a pair of LiDAR point clouds from a nearby location with considerable overlap of points and a ‘Local Consistency Loss’ to maximise the similarity of corresponding points’ features in the embedding space.
-Next, local features are aggregated using a second-order pooling followed by a Eigen-value power normalisation to form a global scene-level descriptor.
+The ‘Local Consistency Loss’ acts on a pair of point clouds from nearby locations (with considerable overlap of points) to maximize the similarity of corresponding points’ features in the embedding space.
+Next, local features are aggregated using second-order pooling followed by differentiable Eigen-value power normalization to form a global scene-level descriptor.
 A quadruplet loss is used to train our scene-level global descriptors.
 Finally, we combine our local consistency loss with our scene-level loss to optimize our network.